fhumbertodf/dicionario/Textos1.md

 We don't feel very good.
 We go to bed.*

+What does Mom buy?
+Who is the sister is going to dress up as?
+What does Dad buy?
+What do they carve on the pumpkin?
+What do neighbors give them?

 ## 016 - Christmas Eve.

 >*Ben and Melissa are getting ready for Christmas.